-Site personnel will be trained in 40-hour Hazardous Waste Operations and Emergency Response in briefing discussing environmental protection and pollution control as they relate to the ISCO remedial action activities will be conducted prior to initiating work at the Site.
+Site personnel will also be trained in environmental protection and pollution control.
+An awareness briefing discussing environmental protection and pollution control as they relate to the ISCO remedial action activities will be conducted prior to initiating work at the Site.
 Additional meetings will be conducted for new personnel and when Site conditions change.